Michael-Millard/SpinningEarthAR/README.md

 - **3D Rendering**:
   - Realistic Earth model with spinning animation.
-  - Spitfire plane orbiting the Earth with an independently spinning propeller.
+  - Four Spitfire planes orbiting the Earth, spaced 120 degrees apart, with independently spinning propellers.
+  - A moon orbiting the Earth with realistic orientation, ensuring the same side always faces the Earth.
   - Customizable textures and shaders for enhanced visuals.

 - **Hand Tracking**: